dramforever/easyriscv/index.md

 and higher 32 bits in the CSR `cycleh`.

 While the emulator is running, scroll down on the register view panel, and on the bottom you'll see the values of these counters.
-For convenience, They're shown combined, so, `cycle = 0x11223344_55667788` means `cycleh` is `0x11223344`, and `cycle` is `0x55667788`.
+For convenience, they're shown combined, so, `cycle = 0x11223344_55667788` means `cycleh` is `0x11223344`, and `cycle` is `0x55667788`.